18 Jun 2025

 Burj El Murr — Design 'In' Conflict

 At the once-forgotten Burj El Murr, now activated through design, the Design ‘In’ Conflict student exhibition takes centre stage.
-Curated by Archifeed’s Teymour Khoury and Yasmina Mahmoud (with Tarek Mahmoud and Youssef Bassil), this show explores how conflict shapes space and thought through the work of students from seven Lebanese universities.
+Curated by Archifeed’s Teymour Khoury and Yasmina Mahmoud (with Tarek Mahmoud and Youssef Bassil), this show explores how conflict shapes space and thought through the work of students from nine Lebanese universities.

 There is something powerful about being inside this brutalist monument, long silenced by history, now filled with the voices and visions of a new generation.